Recycling collection (yellow lid)

 Despite news out of China about their importing of recyclable material, Woollahra Council’s kerbside recycling program remains in place.
 We are committed to maintaining and improving this system and encourage all residents to continue to use the service.

 Some of Woollahra Municipality’s recycling is processed in Australia, though a proportion of it is exported.
 The Chinese government recently tightened its rules for acceptance of recyclables imports, meaning a new national solution for recyclable waste is required.

-We will be working in consultation with the recycling industry and state and federal governments to develop future recyclables strategies to continue to provide the best outcomes for the community, while helping to conserve our environment and reclaim valuable resources.
+We support the Save our Recycling campaign run by Local Government NSW to invest in onshore infrastructure for recycling and will be working in consultation with the recycling industry and state and federal governments to develop future recyclables strategies to continue to provide the best outcomes for the community, while helping to conserve our environment and reclaim valuable resources.

 If you have any questions about this service, please contact our team on 9391 7000 or email email@example.com.

 Thank you for helping us divert waste from landfill.